benediktadams/WavCrypt/README.md

     - b.
 Second file chooser - select key .wav file for encryption

 5. Click “Decrypt .wav Files” button
-    -a.
-First file chooser - select directory containing encrypted samples -b.
+    - a.
+First file chooser - select directory containing encrypted samples
+    - b.
 Second file chooser - select key .wav file for decryption (ideally the same one used for encryption :) )

 The resulting Encrypted/Decrypted directories will be placed next to their originals